 The best NVMe m.2 SSD Crucial makes right now is the Crucial P5 Plus M.2 2280SS gaming SSD.
-It comes with up to 2TB of storage, uses PCIe Gen 4 x4 and speeds reaching read speeds of 6600MB/s and write speed clocking in at 5000MB/s.
+It comes with up to 2TB of storage, uses PCIe Gen 4 x4, and speeds reaching read speeds of 6600MB/s and write speeds clocking in at 5000MB/s.
 To round out the main points, the P5 Plus has a life expectancy of 1200 TBW, meaning you’d have to fill and re-write the entire 2TB 600 times before it would be expected to fail.

 For just over $220, this 2TB NVMe m.2 SSD is one of the most affordable on the market today.
 And that price includes a low profile m.2 heatsink.
 Although it is marketed for gamers, the P5 Plus SSD would do great for all occasions.
 But its specialty is adding fast high-end performance to premium machines where speed is key.